 Beef in Chinese cuisine.
 Yes it’s there, just not the most popular choice, at least in authentic Chinese cuisine.
-Beef is not used nearly as much as pork in Chinese cuisine, so when the Chinese talk about ‘meat’ they are usually referring to pork.
+Beef is not as popular as pork in Chinese cuisine.
+So when the Chinese talk about ‘meat’ they are usually referring to pork.
 Beef is used quite a bit in Szechuan cuisine, probably because there are more oxen in that region.
 Steamed beef is coated with cornstarch to make a gravy, while stir-fried beef is cooked until chewy.

 Beef is not as versatile as pork, for example they are not good for making a beef version of pork meatballs, which is why beef is not so popular.
 You will not find beef in Chinese cuisine if you’re looking at meatballs or similar.
 Beef can be eaten rare though, unlike pork, so you can cook it to rare if you prefer.
 This is not usually done in China though.
 The Chinese often pick sirloin or tenderloin for beef stir-fry recipes.